danschmidt5189/yii-rest/README.md

 /**
  * RESTful customers controller
  *
- * The default implementation will load a facade component called `CustomersFacade` and a parameter
+ * The default implementation will load a Adaptor component called `CustomersAdaptor` and a params
  * model called `CustomersParams`.
 The rest is done for you.
 The parent implementation adds standard
- * REST verb filters and validates the action parametermodel.
+ * REST verb filters and validates the params model.
  *
- * @see CustomersFacade
+ * @see CustomersAdaptor
  * @see CustomersParams
  */
 class CustomersController extends RESTController